Chicago Amputation Accident Lawyers

 - Lost normalcy

-How Long do I Have to File a Lawsuit Involving an Amputation in Illinois?
+How Long do I Have to File a Personal Injury Lawsuit Involving an Amputation in Illinois?

-How long you have to file a lawsuit for amputation injuries depends on what kind of case you bring.
-If someone’s unreasonable conduct harmed you, then you can file a negligence lawsuit.
+How long you have to file a personal injury case for amputation injuries depends on what kind of case you bring.
+If someone’s unreasonable conduct harmed you, then you can file a negligence case.
 In Illinois, you have two years from the time of the incident to file a negligence suit.
 See 735 Ill.
 Comp.
 Stat.
 5/13-202.
 If a defective product caused your accident, then you have two years as well.
-However, products liability actions cannot be brought ten years after the item was received or twelve years after it was first sold.
+However, a product liability case cannot be brought ten years after the item was received or twelve years after it was first sold.
 See 735 Ill.
 Comp.
 Stat.
 5/13-213(d).
 Medical malpractice cases for amputations follow the same two-year rule.
 Illinois bars these lawsuits if they are brought more than four years from the event.
 See 735 Ill.
 Comp.
 Stat.
 5/13-212.
 Reviewing this information, plaintiffs generally have two years to sue for amputation injuries.
 It is not a wide window.
 Take a few simple steps to kickstart the process.

 - Go see a doctor.